questianon/sdupdates/README.md

 !!!
 Links are dying.
 If you happen to have a file listed in https://rentry.org/sdupdates#deadmissing or that's not on this list, please get it to me.

-!!! note Changelog: added all hdg and sdg links
+!!! info There is now a github for this rentry: https://github.com/questianon/sdupdates.
+This should allow you to see changes across the different updates

-!!! info Given the large scope of this rentry, I'm looking for volunteers who can:
+	Given the large scope of this rentry, I'm looking for volunteers who can:
 	* Read Korean to easily put info into the KR sections
 	* Read Chinese to easily put info into the CN sections
 	* Read [language] to put info into the [language] sections